Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Sₙ = n/2 × (a + l)

-This second formula is convenient when the first and last terms are known.
+This form is useful when the first and last terms are already known.

 Worked Examples